Republican lawmakers react with fury to Trump verdict and rally to his defense

 Within minutes of the verdict being read, Republicans who have in the past been divided over support for their presumptive GOP presidential nominee found common ground in attacking — with few specifics — the judge, the jury and President Joe Biden, even though the conviction came on state charges in a Manhattan court.
 As the nation's top federal official, Biden has no say in what happens in the New York City courtroom.

-The jury found that Trump falsified he records in a scheme to influence his presidential election through hush money payments to a porn actor who had said she had sex with Trump.
-The Republican reaction echoed Trump's language, who said after the verdict was announced — and has said repeatedly during the proceedings — that it was a “rigged, disgraceful trial.”
+The jury found that Trump falsified the records in a scheme to influence his presidential election through hush money payments to a porn actor who had said she had sex with Trump.
+Few Republicans mentioned the details of the case but many echoed his repeated assertions that it was a “rigged, disgraceful trial.”
 He is expected to quickly appeal.

 The ferocity of the outcry was remarkable, tossing aside the usual restraints that lawmakers and political figures have observed in the past when refraining from criticism of judges and juries.
 A lone Republican voice, former Maryland Gov. Larry Hogan, took that approach, saying ahead of the verdict that the public should “respect the verdict and the legal process.”